2019 Swiss Indoors

 The 2019 Swiss Indoors was a men's tennis tournament played on indoor hard courts.
-It was the 50th edition of the event, and part of the 500 series of the 2019 ATP Tour.
+It was the 50th edition of the tournament, and part of the 500 series of the 2019 ATP Tour.
 It took place at the St. Jakobshalle in Basel, Switzerland, from 21 October through 27 October 2019.
+First-seeded Roger Federer won his tenth singles title at the event.